AndresMpa/mu-vim/README.md

 #### Note:

-If you feel lost inside nvim or vim and you are using my config, just press `<SPACE> + <h> + <h>` or check the [Cheat sheet](./CheatSheet.md)
+If you feel lost inside nvim or vim and you are using this version, just press `<SPACE> + <h> + <h>` or check the [Cheat sheet](./CheatSheet.md)

 ---